mas-bandwidth/netcode/README.md

 3. All packets are delivered over UDP
 4. Only authenticated clients can connect to dedicated servers

-This is the repository for the native code implementation of netcode.io in C, Rust and Golang.
+This is the repository for the native code implementations of netcode.io in C, Rust and Golang.

 If you want to use netcode.io from inside a browser, you can do that using [netcode.io-browser](https://github.com/RedpointGames/netcode.io-browser)